ReconfigureIO/UX/docs/source/overview.rst

 .. image::  ProgramStructure.png

 When using ``reco`` to simulate, build and deploy your programs, you will work within a **project**.
-You can then list items per project, which is really useful when you've got several work-streams going at the same time, each with several builds and deployments.
+You can list items per project, which is really useful when you've got several work streams going at the same time, each with several builds and deployments.

 .. note::

     You should create a new project for each program you work on.
-If you run a ``sim``, ``build`` or ``deploy`` without setting which project to use first, you will be prompted to run `` reco set-project <project name>`` before continuing.
-If it's a new program you're working on you'll need to run ``reco create-project`` followed by a project name.
+If you run a ``sim``, ``build`` or ``deploy`` without setting which project to use first, you will be prompted to run ``reco set-project <project name>`` before continuing.
+If it's a new program you're working on you'll need to run ``reco create-project`` followed by a new project name.

 * ``create-project`` is used to create a new project
 * ``projects`` displays a list of all active projects for your account